toooot0000/toooot0000/README.md

 - 👋 Hi, I’m Jerry Ye
 - 👀 I’m interested in EVERYTHING!
 - 🌱 I’m currently learning C++
-- 📫 How to reach me: runan.ye@outlook.com
+- 📫 How to reach me: runan.ye@outlook.com runanye@usc.edu

 <!---
 toooot0000/toooot0000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.